Stefan Milošević (footballer, born 1996): Waasland-Beveren

 On 15 January 2019, Milošević signed a 3.5-year contract with Waasland-Beveren.
 On 17 March 2019, he scored a hat-trick against Standard Liège.

 Ironi Kiryat Shmona

 On 4 August 2021, Milošević signed for the Israeli Premier League club Ironi Kiryat Shmona.

 UTA Arad

 On 3 January 2023, Milošević signed for Liga I club UTA Arad.

 Algeciras CF

 On 2 September 2023, Milošević joined Primera Federación club Algeciras on a free transfer.
 However, his transfer wasn't made official until December of the same year, due to bureaucratic issues that had prevented the team to send immigration paperwork about the striker's spell in Israel to the DGRIE office of the Spanish Ministry of the Interior.
 He made his debut for the Spanish side on 17 December, coming on as a second-half substitute and serving an assist in a 2–1 league loss to Málaga.

+FK TransINVEST

+On 12 Februaray 2026 announced, Milošević joined Transinvest.
+On 23 February 2026 Milošević made his debut in TOPLYGA against FA Šiauliai.